What Is Esophageal Spasm?

 Eosinophilic Esophagitis and Candida Esophagitis: Treatable Causes of Esophageal Dysfunction

 Eosinophilic esophagitis (EoE) is an allergic inflammatory condition that should be considered in young adults with episodic dysphagia for solids and a history of atopy (asthma, rhinitis, eczema).
-Food bolus impaction — when food stops completely in the esophagus — is a dramatic and characteristic presentation.
+Food bolus impaction — when food becomes completely stuck in the esophagus — is a dramatic and characteristic presentation.
 Endoscopy shows esophageal rings ("trachealization"), longitudinal furrows, and whitish plaques; biopsy confirms with more than 15 eosinophils per high-power field.
-It does not respond to PPIs — treatment with topical corticosteroids and elimination diet.
+It does not respond to PPIs — treatment relies on topical corticosteroids and an elimination diet.

 Candida esophagitis causes odynophagia (pain on swallowing) in immunosuppressed patients — HIV/AIDS, transplant recipients, those on inhaled corticosteroids (without post-use oral hygiene), chemotherapy, or prolonged PPI use.
-Adherent white plaques on the esophageal mucosa on endoscopy are the classic presentation.
+Adherent white plaques on the esophageal mucosa at endoscopy are the classic presentation.
 Systemic antifungal treatment (fluconazole) is highly effective.
-The distinction from esophageal spasm is relatively simple by clinical context and endoscopic findings.
+Distinguishing it from esophageal spasm is relatively straightforward based on clinical context and endoscopic findings.

 Treatment